List of songs recorded by Ringo Starr

 Starr's two releases of the 1980s were Stop and Smell the Roses (1981), which featured several guests like his earlier albums, including McCartney, Harrison, Nilsson, Ronnie Wood and Stephen Stills, and the Joe Walsh-produced Old Wave (1983).
 At the end of the 1980s, Starr began recording with his All-Starr Band, which, over many different iterations, features Starr and an assortment of musicians who had been successful in their own right with popular songs at different times.
 He continued to make music throughout the 1990s, contributing "You Never Know" to the soundtrack of Curly Sue (1991), releasing Time Takes Time (1992), Vertical Man (1998), which marked the beginning of his partnership with Mark Hudson, and the Christmas album I Wanna Be Santa Claus (1999).
-Starr's first album of the 2000s was Ringo Rama (2003), which featured contributions from Clapton, David Gilmour and Gary Burr, as well as the song "Never Without You", a tribute to Harrison, who died in late 2001.
+Starr's first album of the 2000s was Ringo Rama (2003), featuring the song "Never Without You", a tribute to Harrison, who died in late 2001.
 He continued his collaboration with Hudson with Choose Love (2005), whose title track featured references to several Beatles songs, ending it with Liverpool 8 in 2008.

 Starr has continued to release music since the 2010s.
 He recorded "Walk with You" with McCartney in 2010 and has released multiple re-recordings of earlier songs, including "Step Lightly" and "Wings" on Ringo 2012, and "You Can't Fight Lightning", "Photograph" and his Beatles song "Don't Pass Me By" on 2017's Give More Love.
 What's My Name (2019) featured past collaborators Walsh and McCartney, who guest starred on a cover of "Grow Old with Me", one of the final songs written by John Lennon.
-Starr released the EPs Zoom In and Change the World in 2021.
+From 2021 to 2024, Starr released five EPs: Zoom In, Change the World, EP3, Rewind Forward and Crooked Boy.
+A country and roots album, Look Up, produced by T Bone Burnett, was released in 2025.